chefdog/DotNetAsmxDi/README.md

 ## 2. Introduction

 Using autofac to inject Serilog and custom services into asmx and aspx based classes.
-The issue with DI and asp.net webforms is that injection in constructors does not work.
+The issue with DI and asmx (and/or possibly aspx) is that injection in constructors does not work.

 ## 3. Examples
 Dependency injection is setup in the Global.asax.
 I have registered two instances; serilog and a custom service.